MusicGenerator/mumble-ruby-pluginbot-docs/known_problems.rst

   By default the bot does a very detailed logging into ~/logs/*.log.
 You may use any tool to view those logs.

-  If debug logging is disabled you can enable it via the configuration file (main -> debug -> true).
+  If debug logging is disabled you can enable it via the debug setting, see :ref:`configexplain-label`.

 You can also watch the log files with manage.sh::

   ~/src/mumble-ruby-pluginbot/scripts/manage.sh log

-Press Ctrl + c to stop the log output.
+Press ``Ctrl + c`` to stop the log output.

 Running the bot without the manage.sh script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^